A robot vacuum, representing a blog post about automating spreadsheets.

 For one, meetings aren’t always kept in the same tool.
 Even though you’re using Google Calendar, the sales team might be on Outlook or some other tool.
 Imagine trying to keep track of who you’re supposed to be meeting with if you’re not even using the same tool.

 Another great reason to combine spreadsheets and your calendar tools?
 Reporting.
 Imagine, for instance, that your manager announces they want to help the team reduce the amount of time they spend in meetings.
 The catch?
 You have to track all your meetings and create a report so your manager knows how to best make that happen.
-That’s enough manual work to make anyone groan.
+That’s enough to make anyone groan.

 With a Unito flow, you can automatically sync meetings from Google Calendar and Outlook back to your spreadsheet, whether that’s Google Sheets, Excel, Airtable, or even Notion.
 You’ll be able to sync guests, descriptions, start and end times, colors, and more.